Baratheon-Stags/front-end-capstone/KyleTODO.md

 -- add to cart message is staying after switching to new styles

 -- stop the cart status message from pushing content

+-- reset the selected quantity when style changes